 How to Get an Apartment in New York Right Out of College

-Whether you’ll be continuing your studies in graduate school at one of New York’s fine institutions, or starting a brand new internship or career, you’ll need a place to call home.
+Whether continuing your graduate school studies at one of New York's fine institutions or starting a brand new internship or career, you'll need a place to call home.

 Finding that home can be a daunting task.